Product formula for p-adic epsilon factors: A key exact sequence

 In this subsection, we show a commutativity result of Frobenius pull-back and microlocalization.
 This result is used to define a Frobenius structure on microlocalizations defined in the next subsection.

 Let $\ms{X}$ be an affine formal curve over $R$.
 We consider the situation in paragraph \ref{setupFrob}.
-We moreover suppose that $\ms{X}$ and $\ms{X}'$ possess a local coordinate denoted by $x$ and $x'$ respectively, and that the relative Frobenius homomorphism $\ms{X}\rightarrow\ms{X}'$ sends $x'$ to $x^q$.
-For any smooth formal scheme, we can take such $x$ and $x'$ locally.
+We moreover suppose that $\ms{X}$ and $\ms{X}'$ possess a global coordinate denoted by $x$ and $x'$ respectively, and that the relative Frobenius homomorphism $\ms{X}\rightarrow\ms{X}'$ sends $x'$ to $x^q$.
+For any smooth formal scheme, we can choose such $x$ and $x'$ locally, with the same property.
 We denote by $\partial$ and $\partial'$ the differential operators corresponding to $x$ and $x'$ respectively.
 We denote by $X_i$ and $X'_i$ the reduction of $\ms{X}$ and $\ms{X}'$ over $R_i$ as usual.